Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 - Always include --endpoint-url http://s3.thetoppers.htb for non-AWS targets.
 - Bucket names are often guessable (like thetoppers, files, flag, public).
 - Combine with ffuf to brute bucket names and file names.
+* * *
+17. Got stuck and looked at the official writeup.
+Gobuster was a better tool to use for enumeration as it has a vhost enumeration setting which will require the flag `--append-domain` in the command.
+18. Gobuster command --> `gobuster vhost -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-20000.txt -u http://thetoppers.htb --append-domain`
+19. Found `s3.thetoppers.htb` easily
+20. Add subdomain to /etc/hosts file as well which I already did
+21. To list all s3 buckets hosted by the server use the `ls` flag when using `awscli`
+22. awscli command --> `_$ aws --endpoint=http://s3.thetoppers.htb s3 ls_`
+23.
+24.